gateio/gateapi-nodejs/docs/SpotApi.md

 const opts = {
-  'limit': 100, // number | Maximum number of records to be returned in a single list 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'reverse': true, // boolean | Whether the id of records to be retrieved should be smaller than the last_id specified- true: Retrieve records where id is smaller than the specified last_id- false: Retrieve records where id is larger than the specified last_idDefault to false.
+  'limit': 100, // number | Maximum number of records to be returned in a single list 'lastId': "12345", // string | Specify list staring point using the `id` of last record in previous list-query results 'reverse': true, // boolean | Whether the id of records to be retrieved should be less than the last_id specified.
+Default to false.
 When `last_id` is specified.
 Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
 No effect if `last_id` is not specified.
   'from': 1627706330, // number | Start timestamp of the query 'to': 1635329650, // number | Time range ending, default to current time 'page': 1 // number | Page number